 The Units of Study in Reading and Writing

 At the heart of our literacy curriculum is the deep-rooted belief that learners are unique, and in turn, our approach to the teaching and learning of reading and writing should live in a workshop environment that embraces individuality and independence.
 Our adoption of the Units of Study in Reading and Writing and our partnership with Teacher’s College Reading and Writing Project supports our core beliefs.
-Units in reading and writing complement one another throughout the school year.
+Units in reading and writing, as well as phonics, complement one another throughout the school year.
 As students are studying characters in their fiction books during Reader’s Workshop, for example, they are simultaneously engaging in a study to develop some of those same ideas as they craft their own narrative stories in Writer’s Workshop.
 We develop as stronger writers when we read and stronger readers as we write!

 At Davis, we ensure our core values and beliefs in literacy learning are alive every day in our workshop environments.

 - Students read and write - every day - with a goal of building and monitoring volume and stamina.

 - We seek to nurture lifelong confident readers and writers, cultivating and celebrating independence, choice and growth.

 - Our workshop is designed to support individualized learning - we know our kids really well and use data to plan instruction to children’s strengths and needs with responsive teaching practices.

 - Conferring and small group learning structures best support personalized learning opportunities for high-quality feedback.

 - We value collaboration and partnership work within our classroom communities - students support each other in meeting their individual and collective goals.

 - Students have and know their goals as growing readers and writers, with ample opportunities for self-assessment and reflection.